 If it is required, the progestogen can be given either transdermally (in a patch), orally, vaginally (in a tablet) or in the form of a Mirena® coil.

 If you are still having periods or it has been less than a year since your last period, then HRT is given in a “cyclical” or “sequential” way which means you have oestrogen every day and progestogen for 12-14 days a month.
 This will cause a regular bleed.

 If it has been more than a year since your last period then you will usually be given “continuous combined HRT” which is when you have oestrogen and progestogen every day.
 This should lead to no bleeding, although it is quite common to have some bleeding in the first 3-6 months of starting continuous combined HRT.

 There is another available synthetic hormone called Tibolone which can be used in women whose last period was over a year previously.
 It acts like a combination of oestrogen, progestogen and testosterone.

 In most women, oestrogen (and progestogen if required) is enough to treat menopausal symptoms.
-In some women, however, testosterone is also needed in addition.
-Symptoms of low testosterone include low energy, low libido, loss of confidence and poor concentration.
-Testosterone is usually prescribed once we are sure that you are on an optimum amount of oestrogen.
+In women who continue to have low libido, testosterone can sometimes be helpful.
+Testosterone is usually prescribed only once we are sure that you are on an optimum amount of oestrogen.
 It is given in the form of a gel or cream.